mwozniczak/netpath-webviewer/README.md

  1. Install python (Python **3** for now!) packages from `requirements.txt`
  2. Run `websockets_server.py`
  3. Run `example_sender.py` as a separate process, or roll your own zeroMQ data provider
- 4. run `dist/index.html` in your browser, preferably from a webserver.
+ 4. Run `dist/index.html` in your browser, preferably from a webserver.
+(Note: see the 'How do I build' section for quick way to set up a temporary local dev-quality server)
  5. (Optional) tweak `settings.py` to match your preferences.

 ## How do I build the frontend part?